Aguiar28D/replication-labor/REPLICATION.md

 Findings
 --------

-I faced some problems with the reproducibility, but they can be solved by adding some lines to the instructions and adding two lines to the code.
-Overall I have to say that the authors provided all the materials that were needed in order to reproduce almost all of the tables provided.
+I faced some problems with the reproducibility, but they can be solved by adding some lines to the instructions and an extra line to the code.
+Overall I have to say that the authors provided all the materials that were needed in order to reproduce almost all of the tables.
 The do-file is easy to read and the different tables are easy to find.
 With little improvement in the instructions this reproducibility would have been extremely straight forward.

 ### Tables